 - The quality of the writing.

-Professor Glenn Salkeld, Peter Browne and Melissa Sweet will jointly develop a short list of five applications with a final decision to be made by these judges:
+Professor Glenn Salkeld, Peter Browne and Dr Ruth Armstrong will jointly develop a short list of five applications with a final decision to be made by these judges:

 Professor Simon Eckerman, health economist, UoW